Increase Building Deconstruction & Recycling

 Unit: t OW composted/yr

-Globally, nearly 40% of all waste is disposed of in landfills, 19% is recovered through composting and other recovery and recycling methods, and the remaining waste is either unaccounted for or disposed of through open dumping and wastewater (Kaza et al., 2018).
+Globally in 2018, nearly 40% of all waste was disposed of in landfills, 19% was recovered through composting and other recovery and recycling methods, and the remaining waste was either unaccounted for or disposed of through open dumping and wastewater (Kaza et al., 2018)

 We calculated total tonnage composted using the reported composting percentages and the total MSW tonnage for each country.
 Composting percentages were consistently lower than the total percentage of OW present in MSW, suggesting there is ample opportunity for increased composting, even in geographies where it is an established disposal method.
 In 2018, 26 countries/territories had a composting rate above 10% of MSW, and 15 countries/territories had a composting rate above 20% of MSW.
 Countries with the highest composting rates were Austria (31%), the Netherlands (27%), and Switzerland (21%) (World Bank, 2018).